magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Woocommerce Rental and Booking Manager for Bike, Car, Resort, Appointment, Dress, and Equipment.
+Woocommerce Rental and Booking Manager for Bike, Car, Resort, Appointment and Equipment.
 Simplify your reservation system for a memorable journey!

 == Description ==
 [Booking & Rental Manager – WpRently](https://mage-people.com/product/booking-and-rental-manager-for-woocommerce-pro/) is a complete solution for all booking, rental, and reservation services including Cars, Bikes, Party Dress, Parking, Equipment, and resort.
 The plugin will help to create your booking management system within your WordPress website with advanced capabilities that can be used to manage and offer bookings on the dates selected by customers.